duleorlovic/blog/_posts/2016-09-13-ubuntu-working-environment.markdown

 To enable mysql service from remote you need to bind it to 0.0.0.0 in configuration.
-To test on which interface is used port listening you can see port use port in used port
+To test on which interface is used port listening you can see port use port in used port find port

 ```
 sudo netstat -tupln | grep 3306

+# see all connections
 lsof -wni tcp:3000
+# show puma process
+lsof -t -i:3000 -sTCP:LISTEN
+# so you can kill with
+kill -9 $(lsof -t -i:3000 -sTCP:LISTEN)
 ```

 You can try with nmap but it does not show for example neo4j 7474 port